discorgento/module-queue/README_OLD.md

 ![All Might laughting](docs/we-are-here.gif)

 ## Install 🔧
-This module is compatible with both Magento 2.3 and 2.4, from PHP 7.2 to 8.1.
+This module is compatible with both Magento 2.3 and Magento 2.4, from PHP 7.2 to 7.4.
 ```
-composer require discorgento/module-queue:^3 && bin/magento setup:upgrade
+composer require discorgento/module-queue && bin/magento setup:upgrade
 ```

 ## Usage ⚙️
-> 💡 **Tip:** for 2.x version please refer to the old docs [here](README_OLD.md#usage-%EF%B8%8F).
-Just remember: the current version is 100% retrocompatible, so you can upgrade and use all the new features without breaking your existant code!

 There's just two steps needed: 1) append a job to the queue, 2) create the job class itself ([similar to Laravel](https://laravel.com/docs/9.x/queues#class-structure)).

 ![Async Workflow](docs/async-workflow.png)